chieffancypants/angular-loading-bar/README.md

 // Set the loading bar's progress to 100%, and then remove it from the DOM.

 ```

-## Why I created this
-There are a couple projects similar to this out there, but none are ideal.
-All implementations I've seen require that you maintain state on behalf of the loading bar.
-In other words, you're setting the value of the loading/progress bar manually from potentially many different locations.
-This becomes complicated when you have a very large application with several services all making independant XHR requests.

-Additionally, Angular was created as a highly testable framework, so it pains me to see Angular modules without tests.
-That will not be the case here.

-Goals for this project:

-1. Make it automatic
-2. 100% code coverage
-3. Must work well with ngAnimate
-4. Must be styled via CSS (nothing inline)
-5. No jQuery dependencies

 ## Credits:
 Credit goes to [rstacruz](https://github.com/rstacruz) for his excellent [nProgress](https://github.com/rstacruz/nprogress).